Volunteer Work, Animal Welfare

 - Shared room in volunteer house

-- Airport pick-up San José with 1-2 overnight stays in San José
+- Airport pick-up San José with 1 overnight stay in San José (single room, breakfast & dinner)

 - Professional English-speaking advice